MetabolomicsAustralia-Bioinformatics/sauer_flaskapp/README.md

 # Web app for Sauer Enrichment

 Built in `flask`, which admittedly is a slightly overblown framework (Python `dash` would have been fine).
+Sauer enrichment logic copy-pasted from the [SauerEnrichmentAnalysis repo](https://github.com/MetabolomicsAustralia-Bioinformatics/SauerEnrichmentAnalysis), with some minor (mostly cosmetic) modifications.

 ## Local Setup